GaoDeBuChou/Swin-Transformer-based-Model-for-Trajectory-Prediction/README.md

 The code for Swin Transformer is partly from: https://github.com/microsoft/Swin-Transformer

 Thanks to Professor Ungar, Professor Korald, TA Xinyue, and all the other TAs for their contributions this semester.

+The paper has been accepted for publication at the 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC) (ITSC 2023)!